ngandrass/moodle-quiz_archiver/README.md

 # Quiz Archiver

-Archives quiz attempts as PDF and HTML files for long-term storage in an Moodle independent fashion.
-Optionally Moodle backups (`.mbz`) of both the quiz and the whole course can be included.
-A checksum is calculated for every file to allow verification of file integrity.
+Archives quiz attempts as PDF and HTML files for long-term storage independent of Moodle.
+Moodle backups (`.mbz`) of both the quiz and the whole course can be included if desired.
+A checksum is calculated for every file within the archive as well as the archive itself, to allow verification of file integrity.

 Quiz archives are created by an external quiz archive worker service to remove load from Moodle and to eliminate the need to install a large number of software dependencies on the webserver.

+## Concept

+Archive jobs are execute via an external quiz archive worker service.
+It uses the Moodle webservice API to query the required data and to upload the created archive.

+This plugin prepares the archive job within Moodle, provides quiz data to the archive worker, handles data validation, and stores the created quiz archives inside the Moodle filestore.
+Created archives can be managed and downloaded via the Moodle web interface.
+A unique webservice access token is generated for every archive job.
+Each token has a limited validity and is invalidated either after job completion or after a specified timeout.
+This process requires a dedicated webservice user to be created (see [Configuration](#configuration).
+A single job webservice token can only be used for the specific quiz that is associated with the job to restrict queryable data to the required minimum.

+## Installation

+You can install this plugin like any other Moodle plugin, as described below.
+However, keep in mind that you additionally need to deploy the external quiz archive worker service for this plugin to work.

-## Installing via uploaded ZIP file
+### Installing via uploaded ZIP file

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.